 1. Delete the existing SQL Profiler query set on each node by invoking the uninstall-sql-profiler.sql script.

-By default, if you are using Advanced Server on a Linux host that was installed with a graphical installer, the script resides in the share/contrib directory under the Advanced Server installation.
+By default, if you are using PostgreSQL on a Linux host that was installed with a graphical installer, the script resides in the share/postgresql/contrib directory under the PostgreSQL installation; for Advanced Server, the script resides in the share/contrib directory under the Advanced Server installation.
+You can use the following server-specific commands.

-If you are using a PostgreSQL installation on a Linux host, the script resides in the share/postgresql/ contrib directory under the PostgreSQL installation.